 There are different types of vertical seam panels.
 Thru-fastened are long-length panels that have ribs running from the eave to the ridge of the roof, fastened with screws with gaskets that penetrate into the roof decking substrate.
 Other vertical seam panels have concealed fasteners like clip fastened or nail hem, hiding any visibility of screws on the roof.

-Pre-painted panels are painted interlocking panels with standard dimensions and shapes and are growing in popularity for residential applications an include nearly all styles featured here, including shingle, shake and vertical seam panels.
+Pre-formed panels are painted interlocking panels with standard dimensions and shapes and are growing in popularity for residential applications an include nearly all styles featured here, including shingle, shake and vertical seam panels.
 The roof panels can be attached with hidden fasteners directly to the roof deck in most applications keeping a clean, beautiful look to a roof.

 Granular coated panels are either thru-fastened or attached with hidden fasteners and coated with an acrylic coating with embedded stone granules on the surface.
 The panels may be installed over a batten/counter batten wood grid system or directly to the roof deck.